Nizxkyo/pelican-donations-plugin/README.md

 - URL - the full donation URL
 - Emoji - optional, displayed to the left of the label
 - Color - hex color for the button background
+- Black or White selection for button text

 ## Author